 Planning an Initial Coin Offering but you’re worried that your specs are too vague?
 Anxious that there are certain things you haven’t considered?
 Truth is – there probably are.
-But we’re here to help out (whether it’s for building your ICO or just good advice).
+But we’re here to help out.
 This list started out as a document for our internal use.
 We ask those questions ourselves when we discuss custom ICO tokens with our clients.
 The answers will shape the smart contract and the way you’ll handle your investment plan.
 We’ll go through them one by one.

 What’s the minimum pre-sale/ICO cap?

 1) Part of the answer is obvious – you need to collect at least a minimal amount to get something done in the project you’ve put out there.
 But it usually also implies that you should consider the return process (you’ll return the money to all those who have taken part in the ICO if you don’t reach the minimum).

 2) The max bar is another matter, and isn’t always set.
 The ICO stage may have a cap set, as there are those who just don’t need more money than a particular amount as they see no way to invest it.
 This doesn’t concern the pre-sale, however.
 Furthermore, you usually sell a little cheaper during the pre-sale stage, because you want to attract people to your project.
 So, you don’t want to sell too much then.
 But otherwise you can just forgo that max level and just transfer the pre-sale ‘excess’ funds to your ICO stage, or even further.

 When should your pre-sale and ICO start?
 How long should they last?